KrokodileGlue/ttt/README.md

-# constantly-swapping
+# tic-tac-toe.el

-Small Emacs packages.
+This package implements a small two-player tic-tac-toe game in Emacs Lisp.